na-na-hi/renget/archive/nahnm.md

 “Let go of me!” he gasped.
 She pulled away, and for a moment he didn’t want her to.

-“You know, apart from being a *man*, I really do jive with this devil character you fear so much.
-You said in your lessons that he didn’t want to give humanity a choice; knowing that they would use their freedom poorly; knowing that they would fail to be anything other than animals if left to their own devices,” she mocked him as he steadied himself.
+“You know, apart from being a *man*, I really do jive with this devil character your religion fears so much.
+Zion’s version has such an interesting twist.
+You said in your lessons that in the beginning he didn’t want to give humanity a choice; that they should be forced to be good.
+I think he was onto something.
+He knew that they would use their freedom poorly; that they would fail to be anything other than animals if left to their own devices,” she mocked him as he steadied himself.
 “I think he was right.
 You humans are incapable of anything other than self destruction without a firm hand to keep you in line.
 The world you had before we came was just an argument to his point.”

 “You cannot grow if you cannot choose for yourself.
-God has more in mind for us than just living in a paradise of someone else’s making, he’s trying to teach us how to make that ourselves,” he countered.
+God has more in mind for us than just living like robots in a paradise of someone else’s making, he’s trying to teach us how to make that ourselves,” he countered.

 “Why bother, when you can just live a good life without having to worry about any of that?”
 She held her hands wide as though offering the world.
 “I can make you happy, Allen.
 Here and now, and then until the day you die.
 Can your faith do that?”